California Alternative Teacher Certification

+The basic qualification for alternative teacher certification is a bachelor’s degree, preferably in a teachable subject.
 Those who are interested in teaching a specific subject must verify knowledge of the subject matter.
 Verification of subject matter knowledge is done by passing the California Subject Examinations for Teachers (CSET).
 Those interested in teaching in self-contained classrooms (grades K-8) must also verify content area knowledge by passing the appropriate CSET exams.
 The CSET exams are typically taken after completing a teacher preparation program, though some programs may require candidates to sit for the exams prior to admittance.

 Types of Alternative Teaching Licenses in California

 There are several different alternative pathways a candidate can take to achieve certification in California.
 These include through a university internship program, a school internship program, teaching at a private school, or the Peace Corps.
 More information about each of these options can be found through the California Commission on Teacher Credentialing.